header_EN

 HCG

-Human Choriongonadotropin = pregnancy hormone.
-Has a similar effect like LH, is therefore used as a medicine to induce ovulation.
-Is further used as a pharmaceutical in the luteal phase = 2.
-Second half of the cycle to support the function of the yellow bodies.
-May under certain conditions result in a hyper-stimulation syndrome.
+Human chorionic gonadotropin = pregnancy hormone.
+Has the same effect as LH and is therefore used as a drug to induce ovulation.
+It is also used as a medicine in the luteal phase = 2nd half of the cycle to support the function of the corpus luteum.
+Can cause hyperstimulation syndrome under certain conditions.

 Hormones